 Thanks to celebrities like Jennifer Aniston, Lady Gaga, and Gwyneth Paltrow, infrared saunas quickly turned into the number one trend for a wellness accessory.
 The easy access and practical design made them popular among a huge portion of the population.
 However, many look at the infrared sauna as a luxury.
 Something that not everyone can afford.

-Although the prices will vary based on the quality, equipment, size, and type of sauna you intend to purchase, they are often more affordable than many initially assume.
+Although the prices will vary based on the quality, equipment, size, and type of sauna you intend to purchase, they are often more affordable than many initially assumed.

 For an entry-level unit, the cost starts at $4,000 and can reach $7,000 to $10,000 on average for a high-quality unit.